randomtruffles/Dominion_League/_posts/2020-07-07-Season41-Moderators.md

 **Hello everyone!**

-The Dominion League is excited to welcome 4 new moderators to our team for Season 41!
+The Dominion League is excited to welcome 4 new moderators to our team for Season 41:

 * amoffett11
 * catmom
 * Rozyroz
 * tracer

-We are expecting another wave of growth in membership, so we are excited to add more members to our team!
+We are expecting another wave of growth in membership this upcoming season, so we are excited to add more members to our team!